apatti/Balanced-News-Perspective/ProductManagement.md

   - **Reasoning:** Picked a powerful model as we need the LLM to understand and generate different viewpoints.

 #### Embedding Model:
 - **[all-mpnet-base-v2_political_view_ft-legal-ft-v0](https://huggingface.co/ashwinpatti/all-mpnet-base-v2_political_view_ft-legal-ft-v0):** A sentence-transformers model finetuned from sentence-transformers/all-mpnet-base-v2.
 The model would be able to retrieve content based on the political view point.
+Its hosted on [hugging face](https://huggingface.co/ashwinpatti/all-mpnet-base-v2_political_view_ft-legal-ft-v0).

 #### Orchestration:
 - **Agno:** A lightweight library for building multi-modal Agents.